jrief/django-formset/docs/source/geographic-data.rst

 	        context = {'map_data': object.map}
 	        return self.render_to_response(context)

-.. note:: The geographic data shown here has been retrieved from the database for each specific
+.. note:: This map is not part of a form and hence not editable.
+The geographic data shown here has
-	user.
-It is saved whenever that user submits the form for the model field example shown above.
+	been retrieved from the database.
+It is saved whenever the current user submits the form for the model field shown in the previous example.

 Alternative Map Tiles